 Finding love online can be challenging because you will never know when you will get to meet the right one or if you are meeting someone who will only scam you out of your pockets.

-Not so long ago, it was embarrassing to find love online.
-Some people think that it is a clear sign of desperation.
-Some think that websites online are scams or people that will get only up to no good.
-But due to our world that is vastly moving, it can be challenging to find a partner.
+Not long ago, it was embarrassing to find love online.
+Some people thought it was a clear sign of desperation.
+Some thought that websites online were scams or people that were up to no good.
+But due to the ever-changing world, it can be challenging to find a partner.

-Fortunately, due to the innovation of our world today, more and more people are checking the internet for almost everything including love.
+Fortunately, due to the innovations, more and more people are checking the internet for almost everything including love.

 How Romance Scams Work

 As you all know, more and more scammers are taking advantage of individuals who are looking for people with whom they can get try to grow a bond with leading to a misconception that a relationship is forming.
 Here are some of the typical steps romance scammers take to lure a victim in: